AForbis/Bootcamp_Final_Project/technology.md

 ## Database Storage

-- PostgreSQL is the database we plan to use, and we will integrate Flask to display the data.
+- PostgreSQL is the database we plan to use where the db instance will be hosted on AWS, and we will integrate Flask to display the data.

 ## Machine Learning

 - SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
+Our training and testing setup is based on the Desision Tree Classifier model.

 ## Dashboard